 We’ve already covered the origins of hard squash in an earlier blog post, so here we’ll focus on the tepary (tep-uh-ree) bean, a quirky little legume with an interesting history and impressive nutrition profile.

 Tepary beans have been cultivated in the Southwest for a very long time, and for good reason: they mature quickly and are among the most drought and heat tolerant crops in the world.
 Native Americans would plant them mid-summer with the monsoon rains, and the plants would then be subject to drought stress (which they need) as they mature.
 This tradition lives on: today, the O’odham tribes of the Sonoran Desert plant these ancient beans as their ancestors did.

 These beans come in an array of colors with different qualities: generally, the lighter beans are nutty and creamy, and the dark brown ones are more earthy and dense.
 The legumes are uniquely high in protein and fiber, making them an ideal staple food.
 And, they are surprisingly not difficult to find thanks to e-commerce: Rancho Gordo sells them, as does Arizona-based Ramona Farms.

 Want to try planting your own?
 Tucson-based Native Seeds/SEARCH sells packets of tepary bean seeds for home gardens.

 Tepary bean seeds for sale at: www.nativeseeds.org

-Cooking suggestions: Tepary beans are best cooked like any other bean, and are unique in that they remain intact (like lentils) after cooking.
+Cooking suggestions: Tepary beans are best cooked like any other bean and remain intact (like lentils) after cooking.
 Garlic, onion, dried chile, and olive oil are excellent pairings.
 Below is a recipe we developed to showcase the tepary bean and its native counterpart, hard squash.
 It is purposefully brothy 🙂

 Sonoran Desert Rustic Bean Stew with Chiles